EC 261/2004 is a law in the European Union.

 Save the receipts in this case, and request a refund from the airline later.

-And this case when we are mentioning the EU and Europe, we mean all EU Member States and Guadeloupe, French Guiana, Martinique, Reunion, Mayotte, Saint Martin (French Antilles), the Azores, Madeira, the Canary Islands, Iceland, Norway, the United Kingdom and Switzerland.
-It does not include the Faeroe Islands, the Isle of Man and the Channel Islands.
+And this case when we are mentioning Europe and EU we mean all EU Member States, the United Kingdom (UK), Guadeloupe, French Guiana, Martinique, Reunion, Mayotte, Saint Martin, the Azores, Madeira, the Canary Islands, Iceland, Norway, and Switzerland.

 How to get the money?